-You may already know that your heating and air conditioning equipment needs annual HVAC (Heating, Ventilation, Air Conditioning) maintenance, but did you realize that you also need to call an expert for annual plumbing maintenance?
+You may already know that your heating and air conditioning equipment needs annual HVAC (Heating, Ventilation, Air Conditioning) maintenance, but did you know that you also need to call an expert for annual plumbing maintenance?
 Church Services offers the Plumbing PLUS™ Maintenance Agreement for Houston homeowners to help them find issues before they become big problems.
-While you should always call for plumbing problems and arrange for your plumbing maintenance yearly, here are three ways to get your home in great plumbing shape for spring.
+While you should always call for plumbing problems and schedule your plumbing maintenance yearly, here are a few ways you can get your home in great plumbing shape for spring.

 - Verify any plumbing leaks